josephburnett/cljm/README.md

     ; (#cljm.core.Note{:at 1, :inst nil, :params (:note 60), :tparams ([1 :gate 0])}
     ;  #cljm.core.Note{:at 2, :inst nil, :params (:note 62), :tparams ([1 :gate 0])})

-Bar will produces as many notes as beats and cycle the other parameters.
+Bar will produce as many notes as there are beats given and cycle the other parameters.
 It will also expand non-beat lists of parameters like a list comprehension.
-(I made this so I could produce chords with bar notation, but I don't it's really useful.)
+(I made this so I could produce chords with bar notation, but I don't it's very useful.)

+Parameter lists that start with :at are temporal parameters.
+The first element is the relative beat at which the parameters should be applied to the note via the Overtone ctl function.

 ## CLJM Player